hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Despite efforts to identify leaks and the passage of local laws to regulate the storage of chemicals, local governments were unprepared to shoulder the burden.
-In the wake of the leaks, San Jose established a new Office of Environmental Management tasked with overseeing {DETAIL}.
+In the wake of the leaks, San Jose established a new Office of Environmental Management tasked with overseeing the implementation of the city's hazardous materials ordinance.
-Even the hazardous ordinance went unfollowed or difficult to enforce in cities that had passed the ordinance.
+But in many cities the hazardous ordinance went unfollowed or difficult to enforce in cities that had passed the ordinance.
 Sunnyvale reported in 1986 that only 189 out of 745 companies had passed inspection of hazardous chemicals storage.
 The Bayview Industrial Park in south San Francisco